Ella Al-Shamahi: What Killed the Whale? (2022)

+Human (2025)

+In 2025, the BBC broadcast Human, a five-part science series presented by Al-Shamahi and shown on BBC2.
+The series covers the approximately 300,000 year history of Homo sapiens, focusing on the migration of humans into Asia, Europe, and North America.
+Related species, such as Neanderthals and the recently discovered Homo floresiensis (the so-called "Hobbits"), are also discussed.

+The series was positively received by critics, with Dan Einav of the Financial Times noting the "genuinely awe-inspiring and unexpectedly moving moments" in his four star review.
+In an even more positive review, Jack Seale of The Guardian gave the series five stars and wrote that "it feels as if a presenting star is being born here".

+The series aired in September and October 2025 on PBS in the US.

 TED

 In 2019 Al-Shamahi gave a TED talk in which she described her expedition to the Yemeni island of Socotra.
 It is one of the most biodiverse places on earth, and she makes the case for scientists to explore the unstable regions that could be home to incredible discoveries.

 Comedy

-In her spare time, Al-Shamahi is a stand-up comic and has performed several shows at the Edinburgh Fringe Festival.
-Al-Shamahi says comedy is her coping strategy and a way to make the more esoteric parts of her work understandable to laypeople.
-“Some of the places I go are really dark, so it’s a good way of dealing with this stuff”.
+Al-Shamahi is a stand-up comic and has performed several shows at the Edinburgh Fringe Festival.

+Al-Shamahi says comedy is her coping strategy and a way to make the more esoteric parts of her work understandable to laypeople: "Some of the places I go are really dark, so it's a good way of dealing with this stuff."

 Books

-Al-Shamahi’s book, The Handshake: A Gripping History, was published in 2021.
+Al-Shamahi's book, The Handshake: A Gripping History, was published in 2021.
 It presents an historical overview of the human handshake from its origins (at least seven million years ago) all the way to its sudden disappearance in March 2020 (due to the COVID-19 pandemic).
 One reviewer called the book “a fabulously sparky, wide-ranging and horizon-broadening little study, examining this most ancient of human gestures from a multitude of viewpoints”.